TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 18/Luke 18.4.md

 ---

-And he would not for a while: but afterward he said within himself, Though I fear not God, nor regard man;
+He wouldn't for a while, but afterward he said to himself, 'Though I neither fear God, nor respect man,